Physics-50/Module-1/docs/syllabus.md

 Our goal in this course is for you to focus on the experimental process rather than racing to complete a list of tasks in a tight time frame.
 In each module you should first follow directions to gain familiarity with a broad set of equipment, techniques, and phenomena.
 In each module we will then guide you to take opportunities to investigate some aspect of the situation more deeply.
 Your ultimate task is to communicate the results of your experimental research.

 In order to be successful in this course you:
-+ are actively engaged and reach out for help on Piazza and/or come to office hours when you get stuck
++ are actively engaged and reach out for help when you get stuck
 + complete mini-questions, checkpoints, and deliverables on time
 + document your work as you go along
 + design an experiment and carry it out, refine your methods along the way, go back and address major problems--do something, think about it, improve upon it
 + reflect on your results, identify main limitations and correct glaring omissions, identify any questions that your results raise
 + think about the next questions that would arise in the next iteration of the experiment
-+ present your final results without major factual errors that undermine your credibility  (statements of fact versus we think this is happening because of xyz)
++ present your final results without major factual errors that undermine your credibility
 + tell the story about why you did what you did and what conclusions you can draw

 If we (your instructors) could do all of these all of the time we would be better physicists and probably better people in general.
 We are looking for you to demonstrate competence in these areas; we do not expect perfection.